By Hugh Edwards & Rob Bee

 So Digital Audio Workstations, DAW’s, aka, multi-track sequencers or recording environments, are audio recording, editing and processing environments.
 They share many common factors with audio editors in that they also record, allow you to edit audio, create effects, but they are designed in a fundamentally different way and are useful for different jobs (as well as some which are the same).

-One of the main differences is that DAW’s edit non-destructively.
-This means that if you make a change to the file, cut a region, edit out a clip or whatever, you need to ‘bounce’ or mixdown the complete session to a new file which can then be delivered to a client – during this process the original source files remain intact and unchanged.
+One of the main differences is that DAWs edit non-destructively.
+This means that if you make a change to the file, cut a region, edit out a clip or whatever, you need to ‘bounce’ or mixdown the complete session to a new file, which can then be delivered to a client.
+During this process, the original source files remain intact and unchanged.

 The obvious benefit of this approach is that you can always go back to the original source point with a DAW if you screw something up, or if a client asks for changes – with an audio editor you need to have backed up the original source file or ‘copied to new’, otherwise you’re always stuck with the last saved version of your file.

-Some (I say ‘some’ because the list of things you can do with pro DAW’s is quite phenomenal) of the things you typically can do with a DAW are:
+Some (I say ‘some’ because the list of things you can do with pro DAWs is quite phenomenal) of the things you typically can do with a DAW are:

 - Record audio on one track

-- Record audio on multi-tracks, infinitely up to the limits of your setup, e.g. 250 audio tracks, recorded & played back simultaneously
+- Record audio on multi-tracks, infinitely up to the limits of your setup, e.g. 250 audio tracks, recorded & played back simultaneously.

 - Edit audio clips individually or across the entire track